GautierAppert/gautierappert.github.io/index.md

 ## Teaching

+2020-2021, as a Temporary Teaching and Research Assistant in Statistics at University of Paris 1 Pantheon-Sorbonne

+* Mathematical Statistics to undergraduate students
+* Calculus to undergraduate students

 2019-2020, as a Teaching Assistant ("ATER" position) at Paris-Saclay University

 * Statistical Modeling with applications in R, at ENSTA ParisTech to 2nd year engineering students.